Gateway to College

 How do I apply?

 Attendance at an information session is required in order to apply for admission to Gateway to College.
-Information sessions are held at 3:30 p.m. in the Fine and Performing Arts building, room 227, and last approximately 90 minutes.
+Information sessions are held on Thursdays at 3:30 p.m. in the Fine and Performing Arts building, room 227, and last approximately 90 minutes.
 Applicants are encouraged to bring a support person, such as a family member or friend.
 Free parking is available in the Visitors' Lot, and PVTA busses come directly to campus.